Seattle’s Central District mourns beloved business owner as police arrest suspected shooter

-Bouquets and potted flowers crowded the front entrance to The Postman, a Black-owned mailing and shipping business in Seattle’s Central District where friends and customers came Thursday to mourn owner D’Vonne Pickett Jr., who was fatally shot as he and his wife were closing up shop the night before.
+Bouquets and potted flowers crowded the front entrance to The Postman, a mailing and shipping business in Seattle’s Central District where friends and customers came Thursday to mourn owner D’Vonne Pickett Jr., who was fatally shot as he and his wife were closing up shop the night before.

 A father of three young children, Pickett and his wife KeAnna named the business for his great-grandfather, Jacques Chappell, a mail carrier in the neighborhood for 37 years, said Y Mitchell, a friend who paid her respects outside the business Thursday.